 If you are a licensed well driller and take the sample of the well water, you must check with the local Board of Health for their requirements.
 Even in the absence of local requirements, you are strongly urged to have the water analyzed by a laboratory with MassDEP-certification for drinking water parameters.

-You can access a list of MassDEP-certified laboratories at http://public.dep.state.ma.us/Labcert/Labcert.aspx.
+You can access a list of MassDEP-certified laboratories at https://eeaonline.eea.state.ma.us/DEP/Labcert/Labcert.aspx.
+See link below for instructions on using this database.

 Laboratories may be certified by MassDEP in any one or more of 132 parameters, analytes or categories.
 Since a laboratory might not be certified in the tests required or recommended by your local Board of Health, you should put in writing in your contract with the laboratory that it must comply with the requirements of your town's Board of Health.
 Check the information on the second page of the list of certified laboratories to see if MassDEP offers certification for the analytes you are concerned about.